syedalim1/health-wise-tamil-ai/FIREBASE_SETUP.md

 # Firebase Cloud Messaging Setup for HealthWise Tamil AI

-This document provides instructions for setting up Firebase Cloud Messaging (FCM) for the HealthWise Tamil AI application to enable medication reminders.
+This document provides instructions for setting up Firebase Cloud Messaging (FCM) for the HealthWise Tamil AI application to enable Medication Cares.

 ## Prerequisites